Michel Petrucciani: Personality and musical style

 Petrucciani was fiercely determined to take all the joy and satisfaction from life that he could.
-"I'm a brat," he said.
+"I'm a brat", he said.
 "My philosophy is to have a really good time and never let anything stop me from doing what I want to do.
 It's like driving a car, waiting for an accident.
 That's no way to drive a car.
 If you have an accident, you have an accident—c'est la vie."
-He certainly lived true to his maxim.
-Just one week before he died of a pulmonary infection, he was up all night celebrating the new year with his friends.
+He lived true to his maxim.
+A week before he died of a pulmonary infection, he was up all night celebrating the new year with his friends.

 Stylistically, Petrucciani is most frequently compared to Bill Evans and Keith Jarrett for his lyricism and Oscar Peterson for his virtuosity.
 His playing was often quite dramatic; critics accuse him of over-indulgence and cheap showmanship, sometimes dismissing his music as being too accessible.
 Petrucciani was loose and playful in a rhythm section, and gave attention to a strong articulation of the melody.
 He sometimes paused at the peaks of his solo lines before descending again, as if in appreciation of his idea.

 Petrucciani distinguished himself most obviously from his primary inspiration in that he lacked Bill Evans's cerebral approach to the piano.
 His interest was primarily in simply playing; he spent little time reharmonizing or arranging:

-When I play, I play with my heart and my head and my spirit...
+When I play, I play with my heart and my head and my spirit ...
 I don't play to people's heads, but to their hearts.

 Despite this emphasis on performance, he disliked applause, calling it old-fashioned and a distraction.
 Regarding "mistakes" that occur in improvised jazz, Petrucciani complained that the clarity with which he crafts his solo lines has the disadvantage of also exposing the former more clearly.

-One fellow jazz giant summed up Michel Petrucciani's essential character and style:
+Wayne Shorter, a fellow jazz giant, summed up Petrucciani's essential character and style:

 There's a lot of people walking around, full-grown and so-called normal—they have everything that they were born with at the right leg length, arm length, and stuff like that.
 They're symmetrical in every way, but they live their lives like they are armless, legless, brainless, and they live their life with blame.
 I never heard Michel complain about anything.
 Michel didn't look in the mirror and complain about what he saw.
 Michel was a great musician—a great musician—and great, ultimately, because he was a great human being because he had the ability to feel and give to others of that feeling, and he gave to others through his music.